Autism: Applied behavior analysis

-An autistic boy works with a behavioral therapist to identify different letters of the alphabet as part of a therapy program.
+An autistic boy works with a behavioral therapist to identify different letters of the alphabet as part of a language therapy program.

-Applied behavior analysis (ABA) is a behavioral therapy that aims to teach autistic children certain social and other behaviors by prompting using rewards and reinforcement learning.
-This includes learning fine and gross motor and language skills through play, expressive labeling, and requesting.
+Applied behavior analysis (ABA) is a behavioral therapy that aims to teach autistic children social and other behaviors by prompting and rewarding desired responses, a technique known as positive reinforcement.
+This may include learning fine and gross motor and language skills through play, expressive labeling, and requesting.
 It also seeks to reduce aggressive and self-injurious behavior by assessing its environmental causes and reinforcing replacement behaviors.
-Early, intensive ABA therapy has demonstrated effectiveness in enhancing preschool children's language skills, adaptive functioning, and intellectual performance.
+Early, intensive ABA therapy has been claimed to demonstrate effectiveness in enhancing preschool children's language skills, adaptive functioning, and intellectual performance.
 Another review reported a lack of adverse event monitoring, although such adverse effects may be common.

 Interventions for early childhood may be based on different theoretical frameworks, such as ABA (with its structured and naturalistic approaches) and Developmental Social Pragmatic (DSP) models.
-Research indicates that in acquiring spoken language, autistic children with higher receptive language skills tend to make progress with fewer hours (2.5 to 20 per week) of a naturalistic approach, whereas those with lower receptive language skills tend to show more progress only with a greater intensity of intervention (25 hours per week) using discrete trial training, a structured form of ABA.
+Research suggests that children who already understand more spoken language (receptive language) tend to make progress with fewer hours of a flexible, play-based style of ABA—as few as 2.5 to 20 hours per week.
+Children who understand less spoken language tend to undergo more repetitive, structured style called discrete trial training, delivered more intensively (around 25 hours per week), to make similar progress.

 ABA has faced criticism.
 Sandoval-Norton et al. describe it as unethical and argue that it has unintended consequences, such as prompt dependency, susceptibility to psychological abuse, and overemphasis on compliance, which can create challenges in the transition to adulthood.
 Increasingly, ABA is also criticized for trying to reduce or eliminate autistic behaviors to make children appear less autistic, rather than respecting neurodiversity.
 A problem with unreported conflicts of interest in ABA research has been described, with potential effects on the quality of evidence.
 In response, some ABA advocates suggest that instead of discontinuing the therapy, efforts should focus on increasing protections and ethical compliance.

 A related type of intervention is parent training models.
 These teach parents to implement various ABA and DSP techniques themselves.
 Several parent-mediated behavioral therapies target social communication difficulties, while their effect on restricted and repetitive behaviors (RRBs) is uncertain.
 Similarly, teacher-implemented interventions that combine naturalistic ABA with a developmental social pragmatic approach have been associated with effects on young children's social-communication behaviors, although there is limited evidence regarding effects on broader autistic characteristics.